ZakeyJack/cvat/README.md

 additional licenses.
 CVAT.ai Corporation is not responsible for obtaining any such licenses, nor liable for any licensing fees due in connection with your use of FFmpeg.

-## Contact us

-[Gitter](https://gitter.im/opencv-cvat/public) to ask CVAT usage-related questions.
-Typically questions get answered fast by the core team or community.
-There you can also browse other common questions.

-[Discord](https://discord.gg/S6sRHhuQ7K) is the place to also ask questions or discuss any other stuff related to CVAT.

-[LinkedIn](https://www.linkedin.com/company/cvat-ai/) for the company and work-related questions.

-[YouTube](https://www.youtube.com/@cvat-ai) to see screencast and tutorials about the CVAT.

-[GitHub issues](https://github.com/cvat-ai/cvat/issues) for feature requests or bug reports.
-If it's a bug, please add the steps to reproduce it.

-[#cvat](https://stackoverflow.com/search?q=%23cvat) tag on StackOverflow is one more way to ask questions and get our support.

-[contact@cvat.ai](mailto:contact+github@cvat.ai) to reach out to us if you need commercial support.

 ## Links